A Day Well Spent on the Connecticut Barns Trail Last Updated: December 2022

-Our CT Ambassador, Deb Cohen of The Front Door Project, recently took a ride on the Connecticut Barns Trail, established by the Connecticut Trust for Historic Preservation.
+Our CT Ambassador, Deb Cohen of The Front Door Project, recently took a ride on the Connecticut Barns Trail, established by the Preservation Connecticut.
 She visited key sights around Connecticut’s northeast region on her way to check out some of the most scenic and historic barns in the state.

 About the Connecticut Barns Trail